MECHANICAL TELEVISION LINK INDEX

 My program calculates specs for Spectrac, 2-color converters.
 Fred Topping

-invented Spectrac system 30 years ago.
+invented Spectrac system in 1971.
 This mechanical device converts B&W

 television screens to color.